Call for Papers Special Issue No. 12: Who Cares About History? Archives and Memories as Ways of Resisting Depoliticization and Neofascist Advances

-Submissions in Spanish and English are accepted until November 15, 2025, for publication in Issue 11 of the journal on April 30, 2026.
+CALL EXTENDED - Submissions in Spanish, English, and Portuguese are accepted until May 10, 2026, for publication in Issue 12 of the journal on October 30, 2026.
 Read more

 While we celebrate one hundred years of Latin American Social Work, this issue opens up a space for dialogue beyond Our America, seeking to build critical “South–North” bridges.
 These are vigilant dialogues, attentive to the long-standing colonial asymmetries, aimed at fostering mutually enriching contributions and enabling us to strengthen and renew our commitments to social justice.